GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### System Status

-The Report Check API is engineered for high availability.
+The GIA Report Results API is engineered for high availability.
 You may view our current system status and historical uptime at [status.gia.edu](https://status.gia.edu).

 __Important:__ You must subscribe to notifications at [status.gia.edu](https://status.gia.edu).
 This is the sole method we will use to update you on planned maintenance or unplanned incidents.